wmheigl/wordpress-dev-workflow-guide/wordpress-dev-guide.md

 ## Database Synchronization

+Database synchronization is critical for WordPress Block Editor sites since all Site Editor customizations, content, and design settings are stored in the database.

 ### Step 1: Install WP-CLI on Staging and Production

 If not already installed, add WP-CLI to your staging and production environments: